Create High-Quality Video - Wondershare Filmora

 Step 4.
 Create Your LUT

-If you’re satisfied with the results, click on the SAVE AS CUSTOM button at the bottom of the window.
+If you’re satisfied with the results, click on the Save button locate in the menu bar.

 You’ll need to name and save your LUT in the new window that opens.
 Give your LUT a descriptive name and click on OK to save it.

 And that’s it!
 You’ve successfully created your own LUT.

 Follow steps 1, 2, and 3 in the section on creating your own LUT to launch Filmora, import your footage, add it to the project timeline, and open the Color tab.

 Under the Color tab, click on the All Presets drop-down menu to view all the available preset options.

 Click on the Custom option to view the LUT you created.
 To apply the custom LUT, simply click on it to apply it to your footage.